 The Rath Yatra’s organizers have innovated in response to modern challenges like crowd control and infrastructure requirements.
 The festival’s operations and information transmission have benefited greatly from technology and social media.
 Devotees from all around the world can practically participate in the procession by watching it live on the internet.

 The Jagannath Rath Yatra is a living example of the persistence of faith, tradition, and dedication.
-The event continues to enthrall millions of people with its rich mythology, colorful rituals, and cultural celebrations.
+The event continues to enthral millions of people with its rich mythology, colourful rituals, and cultural celebrations.
 It serves as a reminder of our shared humanity and our enduring connection to the divine.
 It is a profound spiritual trip that transcends time and connects us to the holy essence within to behold the magnificence of the Rath Yatra.

 Also Read: Char Dham Yatra